tbttin/notes/makes/gnu-make-manual.md

   $ make bar
   ```

-- The rule specifies a prerequisite `force`, to guarantee that the recipe will
+- The rule specifies a prerequisite `force`, to guarantee that the
-  be run even if the target file already exists.
+  recipe will be run even if the target file already exists.

-  We give the `force` target an empty recipe to prevent `make` from searching
+  We give the `force` target an empty recipe to prevent `make` from
-  for an implicit rule to build it-otherwise it would apply the same
+  searching for an implicit rule to build it-otherwise it would apply
-  match-anything rule to force itself and create a prerequisite loop!
+  the same match-anything rule to force itself and create a prerequisite
+  loop!

   See [Rules without Recipes or Prerequisites].

 [#Overriding-Makefiles]

-## How `make` Reads a Makefile {#Reading-Makefiles}
+## How `make` Reads a Makefile

 - GNU `make` does its work in *two* distinct phases: